opichon/UAMAwsBundle/README.md

 Configuration
 =============
-The UAMAwsBundle can be configured in 2 ways: either by poiinting to a AWS configuration file or by setting the configuration parameters in your `config.php` configuration file.
+The UAMAwsBundle can be configured in 2 ways: either by providing a path to a AWS configuration file or by setting the configuration parameters in your app's configuration.

 ### Direct configuration
-Define the following settings in your app's configuration file:
+Define the following settings in your app's configuration:

 ```
 # app/config/config.php